openlawteam/docs/docs/review-tool/README.md

+---
+meta:
+  - name: description
+    content: Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language you can help us to automate this process.
+---

 # Overview

-Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about OpenLaw Markup Language you can help us to automate this process.
+Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the [OpenLaw Markup Language](/markup-language/) you can help us to automate this process.

 We’re converting tens of thousands of traditional “legacy” agreements into “blockchain compatible” contracts - which are markdown files with our markup language.